coderandyli/learngit/readme.txt

 Git has a mutable index called stage
 Git tracks changes of file
 Git is a very good version control system
 Creatiing a new branch is quick
+Creating a new branch is quick and simple